NET WORTH: $1.12 billion

 Scott and Pamela Weiss chose the Shelter Network, which provides shelter and support for the Bay Area's homeless population.

-Andreessen, for his part, is hoping that his firm's idea takes off and is adopted by other venture capitalists, seeing the initiative as an attempt to improve the public image of his sector.
+Andreessen, for his part, hopes that his firm's idea takes off and that it is adopted by other venture capitalists.
+He sees the initiative as an attempt to improve the public image of his sector.

-HEALTH & COMMUNITY: The first major gift that Marc and Laura made as a couple was a $27.5 million donation in 2007 to the Stanford Hospital to provide emergency services.
-After giving a lot of thought to what their first major gift as a couple would be, they chose emergency services because they wanted to give back in their community.
+HEALTH & COMMUNITY: The first major grant that Marc and Laura made as a couple was a $27.5 million donation in 2007 to the Stanford Hospital to provide emergency services.
+After giving a lot of thought to what their first major grant as a couple would be, they chose emergency services because they wanted to give back in their community.

-STEM DIVERSITY: Andreessen and Laura have also given to several nonprofits including Code2040, Girls Who Code, and Hack the Hood in order to increase diversity in the tech world.
+STEM DIVERSITY: Andreessen and Laura have also made grants to several nonprofits including Code2040, Girls Who Code, and Hack the Hood in order to increase diversity in the tech world.

-LOOKING FORWARD: It's a little early to tell whether the bulk of Andreessen's money will stay local, or whether he will begin to donate more heavily to issues that are more national or global in nature.
-Inevitably, Laura will play a major role in shaping Andreessen's giving in the coming years.
+LOOKING FORWARD: It is early to tell whether the bulk of Andreessen's money will stay local, or whether he will begin to donate more heavily to issues that are more national or global in nature.
+Inevitably, Laura will play a major role in shaping Andreessen's grantmaking in the coming years.